sangmank/sangmank.github.com/index.md

 == Sangman Kim's Blog ==

 This is Sangman's official blog.
-You may also want to take a look at [http://cs.utexas.edu/~sangmank my academic page] or [http://www.cerc.utexas.edu/~jiwoo/ my wife Jiwoo's page].
+You may also want to take a look at [http://cs.utexas.edu/~sangmank](my academic page) or [http://www.cerc.utexas.edu/~jiwoo/](my wife Jiwoo's page).

 <div id="home">
     <h1>Writings</h1>